 No matter how clean you keep your Texas home, cockroaches can be a major issue year-round.
 While the general stereotype of a house with a cockroach infestation is a filthy, unsanitary environment, this isn’t accurate.
 It is true that filthy homes may have a higher risk of attracting cockroaches.
 But homes that are clean and well-maintained are not out of the question.
-Cockroach infestations can happen in even the cleanest of Texas homes if they are able to get inside and find a source of food, which can lead to a long list of potential problems for your home and family.
+Cockroach infestations in Texas can happen in even the cleanest of homes if they are able to get inside and find a source of food, which can lead to a long list of potential problems for your home and family.

 The Issue With Cockroaches

-Simply looking at a cockroach is unpleasant, and hearing the soft crunch of their exoskeleton when you squish one under your shoe is anything but a fun experience.
+Simply looking at a cockroach is unpleasant, and hearing the soft crunch of its exoskeleton when you squish one under your shoe is anything but a fun experience.
 However, when you take a look at the habits and risks of these nasty insects, you’ll find that there is much more to worry about than the nuisance factor of a cockroach infestation.
 Cockroaches are known for eating and crawling through many things that we humans find absolutely nauseating.
 Feces, animal carcasses, garbage heaps, expired food items, and decaying organic materials are all prime choices on the menu for a cockroach.
 While the thought of feasting on these items might seem bad enough, the problem doesn’t end there.
 Most of the “meals” listed above are host to many types of bacteria, pathogens, and parasites that can lead to serious health issues for humans.
-Just a few of the illnesses cockroaches are capable of bringing into homes includes salmonella, polio, dysentery, and Staphylococcus.
+Just a few of the illnesses cockroaches are capable of bringing into homes include salmonella, polio, dysentery, and Staphylococcus.

 Understanding How to Prevent Cockroach Infestations

-You can never truly know where a cockroach has traveled or what bacteria they could bring onto your property, which is why understanding how to identify a cockroach infestation and prevent your home from being targeted is an important step for any Texas homeowner to take.
-A few of the warning signs you can keep watch for are:
+You can never truly know where a cockroach has traveled or what bacteria it could bring onto your property, which is why understanding how to identify a cockroach infestation and prevent your home from being targeted is an important step for any Texas homeowner to take.
+A few of the cockroach warning signs you can keep watch for are:

 - Droppings.
 Cockroaches will leave dark-colored droppings in areas they frequent regularly.